Why I love wedding photography

 Why is it difficult?
 It requires moving large numbers of people (who would often rather be drinking) into position.
 Guests don’t want to stand still and the couple don’t want to waste time.
 The way I see it, the couple has asked you for them, it’s your job to deliver.
 I’ve only ever photographed one wedding where no group pictures were required.
 With this in mind you should definitely switch your mind set and learn to enjoy them.

 It is yet another challenge, something new to master.
 You need a big voice; if you struggle to summon your inner Pavarotti then employ an usher to shout for you.
 (Side note: I’d love to know if anyone has ever used a megaphone!)
-Organization is key.
+Organisation is key.
 An extensive list which starts with big groups and whittles down to smaller groups of immediate family.

 Why do I love group pictures?
 First of all, they have great potential for candid shots—groups of friends in a row will often make each other laugh.
 Secondly, and most importantly, where others fail I can flourish.
 We all know guests hate group photographs.
-At every wedding I have shot everyone compliments me on how quick and efficient I was at organizing.
+At every wedding I have shot everyone compliments me on how quick and efficient I was at organising.
 Not only that but they will then often recount a tale; “the last wedding I went to the photographer took two hours!”

 This means the next time a friend of their gets married, I am more likely to be at the top of the referral list.